BrandSpa/acn_slovakia/README.md

 - [ ] links to privacy & terms
 - [x] remove pope firm on mobile
 - [ ] fix video modal
-- [ ] noticia change post with image, font size and image height
+- [ ] news change post with image, font size and image height
+- [ ] add see more on post
 ## frontend
 - es6
 - react